 The first time I came across one of those rock structures where oddly shaped rocks were meticulously balanced on one another, I was transfixed.
 Like many around me, I had a hard time taking my eyes away from an artist who defied the laws of physics (not to mention the laws of patience) to create these monuments of rock that were as impractical as they were mesmerizing.
 The urge to kick one of them over was great, but I resisted.
 One does not want to get in the way of an artist’s work, especially when that artist has the ability to suspend the laws of nature.

 I came away curious to see if I had this gift of balance, so when I returned home I spent the next hour trying to balance an egg on its head.
 I succeeded (it stood for like two seconds, I swear) but I failed at my chores, giving attention to my wife, and pretty much everything else I should have been doing instead.
-In trying to achieve balance, I ended up neglecting the things that matter.
-I became both balanced and unbalanced at the same time.
+In trying to achieve balance, I ended up neglecting the things that mattered.

 To a certain extent this is good advice, but the problem is that living a balanced life for the sake of balance is self-referring and thus self-defeating.
-I always want to ask, by whose definition of balance are we orienting our lives toward?
+I mean, whose definition of balance are we orienting our lives toward?
 If the definition is different for each person, who is to say that one definition of balance is right and another wrong?

 Balance is a characteristic of truth, not a criterion for truth.